 On Invader Zim, Zim's insanity is usually contrasted to Dib, though his base's supercomputer or even GIR can play this role in a pinch.
 In general, though, everyone will play this to everyone else at some time or another, because they're all at least slightly insane.

 When Dib needs to be the insane one when trying to warn everyone about Zim, his sister Gaz provides the foil.

 Both of them regularly foil their mad scientist father whenever he comes up with a new invention.

 Ever since soon after he was created, it has been customary to pair Daffy Duck with a Straight Man — usually Porky Pig, who has been the go-to straight man for Looney Tunes ever since his creation years earlier — but later on Bugs Bunny occasionally played straight man to his then more abrasive personality.

 Much like his Looney Tunes predecessor, Hamton Pig in Tiny Toon Adventures often plays this role.
 Babs even invokes the trope in the first episode.
 He's often straight man, to Daffy's counterpart Plucky, though one notable plot played Plucky as suffering straight man to Hamton's ridiculously nuclear family.

-On Phineas and Ferb, Perry's voicelessness puts him in the straight man position to Doofenshmirtz (and, to a lesser extent, Major Monogram).
+Perry's voicelessness puts him in the straight man position to Doofenshmirtz (and, to a lesser extent, Major Monogram).

 And, of course, Linda, despite her own goofy moments, plays the perfect straight woman to Candance's obsessive craziness.
 Of course, it's the straight woman attitude that is causing a lot of that craziness...